-T-Systems South Africa is delighted to announce that it has achieved a level 2 Value Added B-BBEE rating for the period of Feb 2014 to Feb 2015.
+T-Systems South Africa is delighted to announce that it has achieved a level 1 Value Added B-BBEE rating for the period of Feb 2020 to Feb 2021.
 This was achieved by stringent and consistent measures in place to continuously drive tangible compliance.
-As an organisation T-Systems ascribes its recent success to the concerted effort of the management board in embracing good corporate citizenship which resulted in the unwinding of the ownership partnership with AA Bushveld.
 The current implemented structure focuses strongly on inclusive, accelerated transformation to enable nation building.
 The structure as such has been compartmentalized into two distinct broad-based participants comprising of an employee share appreciation scheme and a community trust.
 The employee share appreciation scheme takes the form of an ESOP reserving a stake of 10% participation by black males and a further 10% by black females employed by the local entity.

 T-Systems South Africa has over a decade of strong history of creating ICT skills in the communities within which it renders business.
-Some of these skills initiatives are in the form of accredited programmes such as the ICT Academy and the Hazyview Digital Learning Centre.
-The T-Systemsmanagement board has seen it fitting to include community broad-based participation which includes among others these two successfully funded and managed community skills programmes.
+Some of these skills initiatives are in the form of accredited programmes such as the ICT Academy.
+The T-Systems management board has seen it fitting to include community broad-based participation which includes among others these two successfully funded and managed community skills programmes.
 The allotted shareholding to the community trust is 10%.
 These changes equate to 30% broad based ownership participation aligned to the intent of promoting ethical corporate practices to preserve the company’s triple bottom line (i.e. people, profit & planet).